 Even short treks in Nepal involve walking uphill, downhill, and sometimes on uneven trails.
 To ensure you're ready:

-- Do light strength exercises, especially for legs and core muscles, to support stability.
+Do light-strength exercises, especially for the legs and core, to support stability.

 You don't need to be an athlete, but a decent fitness level will make your trek more enjoyable and reduce the chance of fatigue or injury.